gecbu/project-reactor-examples/README.md

 }
 ```

+See ``EmitterProcessorSinkExample`` for a running example.

 ## Publisher as a source of items

 **EmitterProcessorWithPublisher** shows the basics of connecting an EmitterProcessor to a publisher which emits items.
 The EmitterProcessor only forwards the items so there is nothing special in this basic example.
-A more complex example would include more than one subscriber and maybe even more than one publisher.
+A more complex example would include more than one subscriber.

+See ``EmitterProcessorWithPublisher`` for a running example.

 ## Custom Processor